Technology in the Classroom

 Preparing students to be successful in a digital age and global economy is a responsibility that Community Consolidated School District 15 takes very seriously.

 Students will be able to use their individual, district-issued Chromebooks to access G Suite for Education which are free learning tools that foster collaboration, exploration, and content creation.

 A Frequently Asked Questions (FAQ) has been developed to answer many questions that parents and students may have about this exciting new initiative.
 The FAQ and other information about the Chromebook initiative can be found on the District’s website.

 Network Use Agreement

 Electronic networks, including the Internet, are a part of the District’s instructional program to help promote educational excellence by facilitating resource sharing, innovation, and communication.
 Students and parents must read and sign the Network Use Agreement and Network Use Guidelines Letter of Agreement before students are granted use of the Internet.
-A copy of the agreement is available in all school offices.
+A copy of the agreement is available in all school offices and below.

 Students who have a signed Network Use Guidelines Letter of Agreement form on file will, under the supervision of a staff member, be allowed to use the Internet to access appropriate learning resources.
 District 15 provides supervision and uses a commercial Internet filtering program to prevent access to materials that may be defamatory, inaccurate, offensive, or otherwise inappropriate in the school setting.
 It is impossible, however, to control all material, and a user may inadvertently discover inappropriate material.
 Ultimately, parent(s)/guardian(s) are responsible for setting and conveying standards for their children.
 Student use of inappropriate material or language or violation of copyright laws may result in a student’s loss of Internet privileges.
 Parents are legally responsible for their child’s actions.